Dog Color Genetics Summary: Genes & Alleles Overview

 It does not cause a pattern, it only affects the color of eumelanin in any pattern with eumelanin.

-Affected puppies will be born with already diluted pigment.
+Affected puppies will be born with diluted pigment.

 Dog Color Coat Genes Overview blue B dd